CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 ```

 The above piece of code is a **variable declaration**, which is also a statement.
-This statement is just an instruction to store the value `"Hello Code Your Future!"` in the variable `greeting`.
+This statement is an instruction to store the value `"Hello Code Your Future!"` in the variable `greeting`.

 Statements end in a semi-colon, though they can be omitted in JavaScript.